 Looney Tunes and Carl Stalling

-Carl Stalling was the composer behind most of the classic Looney Tunes shorts, and he pushed mickey mousing further than almost anyone.
-Watch any Road Runner cartoon and you will hear the orchestra react to every single step, fall, and explosion.
-Stalling would often layer in famous song quotes too.
-When a character tip-toes, you might hear a few bars of Sneaky Pete.
-The music does not just follow the action.
-It comments on it.
+Carl Stalling composed most of the classic Looney Tunes shorts.
+This man pushed mickey mousing further than almost anyone in film history.
+Watch any Road Runner cartoon and you will hear the orchestra line up with every single step, fall, and explosion.

 Live-action films that use it

-Live-action directors use the technique more than most people realize.
-In Home Alone (1990), John Hughes and composer John Williams use short musical stings that punch right on pratfalls and physical gags, giving the film a cartoonish energy that fits the tone.
-Horror films use it too.
-A sudden orchestral hit landing exactly on a jump scare is mickey mousing by another name.
-The technique works in any genre when the goal is to make the audience feel a moment in their body, not just watch it.
+Live-action film directors use Mickey Mousing more than most people know.
+Take Home Alone (1990) for example.
+John Hughes and composer John Williams use short musical stings that punch right on pratfalls and physical gags, giving the film a cartoonish energy that fits the tone.

 Effective uses